 Under our agreement with Shire, we received an upfront license fee of \$13.0 million.
-Shire will reimburse us for our costs incurred in connection with research and development activities conducted by us.
+Shire will reimburse us for agreed upon costs incurred in connection with research and development activities conducted by us.
 We are also eligible to receive milestone payments based on our achievement of specified research, regulatory, clinical development, commercialization and sales milestones, which depends upon ours and Shire's ability to continue to progress our programs under collaboration.
+During the three months ended September 30, 2104 we recognized \$1.0 million milestone related to our hemophilia program.
 We will also be eligible to receive royalty payments that are a tiered double-digit percentage of net sales of products developed under the collaboration, if any.

 Under the agreement with Biogen, we received an upfront license fee of \$20.0 million.
-Biogen will reimburse us for our costs incurred in connection with research and development activities conducted by us.
+Biogen will reimburse us for agreed upon costs incurred in connection with research and development activities conducted by us.
 In addition, we are eligible to receive development milestone payments upon the achievement of specified regulatory, clinical development and commercialization milestones.
 We will also be eligible to receive incremental royalties for each licensed product that are a tiered double-digit percentage of annual net sales of such product, if any.